tomasz-janik/SudokuSolver/README.md

 ### Iterator
  We use iterator to iterate through sudoku which is 2d array, so iterator makes our code more readable and clean.

+ ### Observer
+ User can update each cell individually by inputting some value and whole board needs to know about it in order to create Memento that can later be used to undo move.